10 Reasons to Be Thankful for Nick Saban at Alabama

 It doesn't get talked about enough, but Saban and his football staff have put a big emphasis on academics for their players.
 From 2004-05, the football team's Academic Progress Rate (APR) improved every year through 2012.
 Alabama continues to have one of the nation's highest APR scores, and most recently finished second in the SEC.

 We already mentioned that Alabama has won 10 or more games every year since 2008.
-That's the same amount of 10-win seasons that the Crimson Tide compiled during the 24 years between Bryant and Saban.
+That's more 10-win seasons than the Crimson Tide compiled during the 24 years between Bryant and Saban.

 But beyond the wins and losses, Saban has given the program stability that it sorely lacked prior to his arrival.
 Alabama cycled through four head coaches in four seasons and still had to fight to overcome NCAA sanctions.

-Earlier this season, Saban became the longest-tenured head coach in the SEC after Les Miles was fired from LSU.
-Who expected him to reach that milestone when he was hired 10 years ago?
+Saban is now the dean of coaches in the SEC.
+Who expected him to reach that milestone when he was hired 11 years ago?